sccn/sccn.github.io/others/TIPS_and_FAQ.md

 ### Baseline removal and preparing data for ICA

-**Question:** What is the rationale behind baseline zero'ing the data before running it thru ICA, and is that always recommended?
+What is the rationale behind baseline zero'ing the data before running it thru ICA, and is that always recommended?